wylu1037/google-sans-code-nerd-font/HOMEBREW.md

 1. **Downloads**: Automatically downloads the latest `GoogleSansCodeNerdFont.zip` from GitHub Releases
 2. **Installs**: Installs all 12 font variants to your system:
-   - GoogleSansCodeNerdFont-Regular.ttf
+   - GoogleSansCodeNF-Regular.ttf
-   - GoogleSansCodeNerdFont-Bold.ttf
+   - GoogleSansCodeNF-Bold.ttf
-   - GoogleSansCodeNerdFont-Light.ttf
+   - GoogleSansCodeNF-Light.ttf
-   - GoogleSansCodeNerdFont-Medium.ttf
+   - GoogleSansCodeNF-Medium.ttf
-   - GoogleSansCodeNerdFont-SemiBold.ttf
+   - GoogleSansCodeNF-SemiBold.ttf
-   - GoogleSansCodeNerdFont-ExtraBold.ttf
+   - GoogleSansCodeNF-ExtraBold.ttf
    - And their italic variants
 3. **Configures**: Makes the fonts available system-wide